Last Updated: April 29, 2015

 associated with depression, social withdrawal, or loss of a will to

-process, loss of these senses can be exacerbated by medication or
+of the aging process, loss of these senses can be exacerbated by

 - Constipation: A common complaint, constipation